Maroochydore

-The town was subdivided from the Cotton Tree reserve by Surveyor Thomas O'Connor in 1903.
+The city was subdivided from the Cotton Tree reserve by Surveyor Thomas O'Connor in 1903.
 The land was acquired from William Pettigrew who had a timber depot at what is now Wharf Street.
 Its name comes from the Yuggera language word Muru-kutchi, meaning red-bill and referring to the black swan, which is commonly seen in the area.

 Maroochydore is a major commercial area of the Sunshine Coast with most shopping precincts located in the central business district.
-It is home to the Sunshine Plaza shopping centre and the Sunshine Coast's major bus interchange for TransLink services operated by Sunbus.
+It is home to the Sunshine Plaza shopping centre and the Sunshine Coast's major bus interchange for Translink services operated by Kinetic Sunshine Coast.
 Maroochydore is also a venue of major surf sport carnivals, and is a popular holiday point from which to travel the rest of Queensland.

 Geography

 The boundaries of the Maroochydore as a locality are well-defined.
-As a town, Maroochydore does not have strict boundaries, but the boundary used by Sunshine Coast Regional Council (formerly the Maroochy Shire) includes a region from the southern boundary of Sunshine Coast Airport to the Mooloolah River at Mooloolaba and Kawana Way.
-This corresponds to the historic Australian Bureau of Statistics urban centres of Maroochydore–Mooloolaba and Mudjimba.
+As a town, Maroochydore does not have strict boundaries.
 The central business district (CBD) for the area is located on Horton Parade, Maroochydore.

-The Maroochydore urban centre consists of Alexandra Headland, part of Bli Bli, Buderim (section within about one km of Sunshine Motorway), Cotton Tree (Australia Post 4558), Kuluin, Maroochydore, Maroochy Waters, Maroochy River, Mooloolaba, Mountain Creek, Mudjimba, Pacific Paradise and Twin Waters.

-The current ASGC, applicable to the 2001 and 2006 censuses, has placed all of Buderim and Mountain Creek under the Buderim SLA.

-Maroochy Waters

 Maroochy Waters is a waterfront, residential estate located in Maroochydore adjacent to the Maroochy River in Queensland, Australia.
 It is one of the last canal projects to be built in Queensland with direct access to the river system and the Coral Sea.
 Sunshine Coast Region Council has an annual dredging program to replenish the sand beaches.
 The canals plus all infrastructure were built in three stages in the late 1970s, mid 1980s, and the early 1990s.
 The deep water canal plays a role in flood relief and the land is higher than Maroochydore CBD which has recorded floods in the last 30 years.
-The canal's main reach, which extends for more than one km, was the training ground for 1992 Olympic K-1 1000 m gold medalist Clint Robinson.
+The canal's main reach, which extends for more than one km, was the training ground for 1992 Olympic K–1 1000 m gold medalist Clint Robinson.